TERRARIUM CARE GUIDE

 A native palm to subtropical and tropical regions (also known as Parlour Palm) they can be used in terrariums but will need a little pruning at times as they will grow tall over time.
 They give a terrarium a very tropical look and feel.
 They like high humidity but not soaking wet.

 Ficus Ginseng trees

-Native to Africa and Asia, these little trees love to be kept in humid conditions and have a steady temperature range of between 60 F and 80 F. It does only need watering if it goes dry on the surface, but as it’s inside in a closed terrarium, the moisture should remain constant in it’s soil therefore not requiring watering often.
-Pruning me if I get a little too bushy is easy, simply snip off the stems up to 2 leaves every summer.
+Native to Africa and Asia, these little trees love to be kept in humid conditions.
+They will not require regular watering inside your terrarium unless the terrarium gets too dry.
+Check soil from time to time, if it’s very dry water your terrarium.
+Pruning me if I get a little too bushy is easy, simply snip off the stems that have got a little bushy.
 This tree is part of the rubber family, so when you do snip the stems a white milky latex will flow out.
 It is sticky, so wash your hands, but it will seal itself up.